BruceZhaoR/pjutils/README.md

 # pjutils

-This package wrap some common funtions for daily work.
+This package wraps some common funtions for daily work.

 ## Installation